 Streets of New Capenna Characters

-The demonic Planeswalker Ob Nixilis has become involved with the crime families of New Capenna, and seems be a major villain in the release.
+The demonic Planeswalker Ob Nixilis had become involved with the crime families of New Capenna, and was a major villain in the release.
 In the first chapter of Streets of New Capenna’s story, the crime family leaders speak of an ‘Adversary’ gaining in power and influence.
-This turns out to be Nix himself, who seems to be on the warpath, promptly offing one of New Capenna’s faction leaders, Xander, in Chapter 4 of the set’s story.
+This turns out to be Nix himself, who seems to be on the warpath, offing one of New Capenna’s faction leaders, Xander, in Chapter 4.

-Chapter 3 of the story puts Vivien in the company of the villainous Tezzeret and the Phyrexian Praetor Urabrask.
-Now that we know Wizards isn’t above compleating Planeswalkers, this obviously puts her in quite the precarious situation.
-Though, Urabrask is supposedly quite pleasant for a Phyrexian, and says he won’t turn her into a cyborg.
-We’ll see.
+Chapter 3 of the story puts the Planeswalker Vivien in the company of the villainous Tezzeret and the Phyrexian Praetor Urabrask.
+Now that we know Wizards isn’t above compleating Planeswalkers, this obviously put her in quite the precarious situation.
+Good thing, then that Urabrask was well up for betraying his brethren.

 Streets of New Capenna Factions

-Streets of New Capenna will focus on the (wrong)doings of five factions, five crime families: each of which is associated with three colours and will have its own keyword ability.
-Thanks to the March 3 Weekly MTG livestream (and a bit of detective work – how fitting) we now know a fair bit about them.
+Streets of New Capenna focused on the (wrong)doings of five factions, five crime families: each of which is associated with three colours and have their own keyword ability.

 Like the city of New Capenna itself, whose gleaming buildings bely a seedy underbelly, each family has a respectable front disguising its criminal activities.

 First up, we have Obscura in White, Blue and Black.
 This family is full of gifted mystics who are all about surveillance, and who use illusions to maintain a façade, while scheming in plain sight.
-As far as we can tell from the set’s marketing material, their leader, Rafinne, is a demonic sphinx.
+Their leader, Rafinne, is a demonic sphinx.
 According to WPN, their Commander deck, ‘Obscura Operation’ is for “players who love strategising and saving their big reveals for later in the match”.
-As with the rest of the faction Commander decks, it’ll be released on April 29.
+As with the rest of the faction Commander decks, it was released on April 29.

 Then there’s the Maestros, in Blue, Black, and Red.
-These are assassins, “old money vampires” according to the stream, who maintain a front as art aficionados, sponsoring culture and the arts, but are happy to kill to maintain their luxurious lifestyles .
-There’s no hiding their leader, Xander’s demon side, since he’s got glowing eyes and giant horns.
-He’s also half vampire.
-Official artwork for Streets of New Capenna shows planeswalker Ob Nixilis standing over his slumped body, suggesting Xander may not be long for this world.
-The Maestros Commander deck ‘Maestros Massacre’ is all about winning “no matter the cost”.
+These are assassins, “old money vampires”, who maintain a front as art aficionados, sponsoring culture and the arts, but are happy to kill to maintain their luxurious lifestyles.

 Cabaretti, in Red, White, and Green, are druids who are the life and soul of the party.
-They’re all about feasts and fun, keeping the ‘Halo’ (a powerful magic substance) flowing, though they apparently use their magic to stay on everyone’s good side.
+They’re all about feasts, fun, and go-wide strategies keeping the ‘Halo’ (a powerful magic substance) flowing.
 All that fun comes at a cost, and it’s said if you can’t afford to pay “you might find it hard to leave.”
 Their leader, Jetmir, is a portly cat-person.
 Also a demon, of course.
 The Cabaretti Cacophony Commander deck is for players who like to “play loads of low-cost creatures”.

 Next up, the Riveteers.
 They’re Construction workers and artisans, though they’re also pretty good at knocking things (and people) down.
 In Black, Red, and Green colours, this is the rowdy and rough, brute force family.
 Apparently, they’ve used their gifts to turn the lower city levels into a gigantic lair for their dragon-demon leader, Ziatora.
 The Riverteers Rampage Commander deck focuses on “high-speed, hard-hitting attacks”.